rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 made and key strategic decisions should be taken by them.
 This process can provide very helpful support for headteachers.

-### Some parents have children in, for example, reception and year 1 so staged start times are not practical for them.
-What should I do? {#some-parents-have-children-in-for-example-reception-and-year-1-so-staged-start-times-are-not-practical-for-them-what-should-i-do}
+### Some parents have children in, for example, reception and year 1 so staggered start times are not practical for them.
+What should I do? {#some-parents-have-children-in-for-example-reception-and-year-1-so-staggered-start-times-are-not-practical-for-them-what-should-i-do}

 You are encouraged to contact parents where this is the case and agree a start time for both or all children concerned.
-A model letter will be available shortly on preparing for the wider opening of schools from 1 June, which you can use if useful and adapt as you wish.

 ### What if parents do not observe social distancing at the school gate?
 Is it my job to enforce social distancing outside the school gates?